geosdi/GWT-OpenLayers/gwt-openlayers-showcase/src/main/resources/org/gwtopenmaps/demo/openlayers/public/examples/vector/VectorExample.txt

     @Inject
     public VectorExample(ShowcaseExampleStore store) {
-        super("Clickable vector example",
+        super("Selectable vector example",
-              "Demonstrates how to add Vector data to the map and make it clickable.
-Using this you can for example create markers.", new String[]{"marker", "feature", "clickable", "vector",
+              "Demonstrates how to add Vector data to the map and make it selectable.
+Also shows how to have a different style for a selected feature.", new String[]{"marker", "feature", "selectable", "vector", "style", "stylemap", "line", "VectorFeatureSelectedListener"}, store);
-                  "line"}, store);
     }

     @Override